zhongguojie1998/GuojieZhong/_pages/about.md

 I am currently a PhD student in <a href='http://www.columbia.edu/~ys2411/'>Dr. Yufeng Shen’s lab</a> at Department of Systems Biology, Columbia University.

-I am interested in developing computational approaches to understand human disease mechanisms and fundamental biology.
+My research is driven by the ultimate goal to bridge the gap between complex human diseases and effective treatments.
+To achieve this, I develop biologically-inspired machine learning algorithms that can be applied to high-throughput genomics data to uncover disease mechanisms.
 My past works expanded several areas including:
 1. Single cell spatial transcriptomics: <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/1_CSOmap/'>CSOmap</a>
 2. Statistical genetics: <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/2_VBASS/'>VBASS</a>
 3. Missense variant effect predictions: <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/4_PreMode/'>PreMode</a>

 My future research interests include:
 1. Disease mechanism discovery utilizing high-throughput screening techniques and deep learning.
-2. Generative modeling of proteins, DNAs and RNAs.
+2. Generative deep learning models of proteins, DNAs and RNAs.

 Prior to Columbia, I got my B.S. in <a href='http://cqb.pku.edu.cn/cqben/'>Integrated Science Program</a> at Peking University with training mostly in biology, statistics and computer science.
-I joined <a href='http://cancer-pku.cn'>Dr. Zemin Zhang’s Lab</a> for my undergraduate thesis on developing computational methods to infer cellular spatial organization and cellular interaction from single cell genomics data, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/1_CSOmap/'>CSOmap</a>.
+I joined <a href='http://cancer-pku.cn'>Dr. Zemin Zhang’s Lab</a> for my undergraduate thesis on developing computational methods to infer cellular spatial organization and cellular interaction from single cell genomics data.

 I enjoy playing fingerstyle guitar and badminton in my free time, which both require a balance of power and  control.